MaastrichtU-IDS/best-practices/website/docs/introduction.md

 The Guidelines provided here are clustered into four categories that help improve research output:

+* **Project Management**
+  Practices to improve project transparancy for both internal and external researchers looking to collaborate on code.
 * **Research Development**
   General coding practices that will improve productivity for both individual use as well as collaboration on and reuse of code within the organization.
-* **Project Management**
-  Practices to improve project transparancy for both internal and external researchers looking to collaborate on code.
 * **IDS Resources**
   Reusing and collaborating on existing IDS resources will ensure improved quality of the existing software landscape as well as prevent unnecessarily reinventing the wheel.
-* **Research Output**
-  Practices on how to best publish generated outputs.

 ---